Just don't mention the 'T' word

 APPLE EYED

-There had been mixed bag of earnings from Tesla, 3M, Microsoft, and Google-parent Alphabet on Tuesday.
+There had been mixed bag of earnings from Tesla (TSLA.O), 3M (MMM.N), Microsoft (MSFT.O), and Google-parent Alphabet (GOOGL.O) on Tuesday.

 Elsewhere, the Australian dollar was knocked lower after disappointing data on consumer prices and in the cryptocurrency market there was excitement as the European Investment Bank said it would sell a two-year digital bond worth 100 million euros ($120.80 million) on the ethereum blockchain network.